graphia-app/graphia-app.github.io/guide/section4/1_loading_numerical.md

 In order to leverage correlation analysis the data must be formatted into a either a Comma Separated Values (.csv), Tab Separated Values (.tsv) or an Excel Files (.xlsx).
 These files must be structured to be 'correlation-ready'.

 ![]({{ site.baseurl }}/guide/assets/s4-1.png)
-_Format of a 'correlation analysis ready' file and saved as a .csv file_
+<div class="caption">Format of a 'correlation analysis ready' file and saved as a .csv file</div>

 A correlation ready file consists of a header of column IDs, then a series of rows with each row representing a node (or entity).
 The first column should be a unique identifier for each entity.
 The next set of columns should describe attribute values associated with that entity.
 The final set of columns should be the numerical attribute data which will be used to perform the correlation analysis.
 Similarly columns of data should begin a unique identifier (row 1), include attribute data (where available), followed by the numerical values.